People manager guide: Flexible working

 The term ‘flexible working’ means a working arrangement where there is some flexibility on how long, where, when and at what times employees work.

-Successful implementation of flexible working requires consideration of your culture, gaining buy-in and being creative about how to offer flexibility.
+Successful implementation of flexible working requires consideration of your culture, effective policies, gaining buy-in and being creative about how to offer flexibility.

 Measuring and evaluating the impact of flexible working must be considered right from the start when implementing flexible working initiatives.
 These should be linked to the reasons for implementing flexible working.